-Seriously delinquent tax debts are legally enforceable, unpaid federal tax debt (including assessed penalties and interest) totaling more than the annual threshold (adjusted yearly for inflation).
-You can find the current threshold at www.irs.gov/ passport.
+Seriously delinquent tax debts are legally enforceable, unpaid federal tax debt (including assessed penalties and interest) totaling more than \$59,000 (adjusted yearly for inflation).
 These debts include U.S. individual income taxes, Trust Fund Recovery Penalties, business taxes for which taxpayers are personally liable for and other civil penalties.